hphelion/documentation/upload-publish-partner-images135.md

 **Warning:** you should never deprecate an active public image without [contacting HP Support](https://www.hpcloud.com/contact_us) because there might be active virtual machines using that image.
 -->

-As long as an image exists in HP Helion Public Cloud, it will appear in all image listings using an HP Helion Cloud Image API.
+As long as an image exists in HP Helion Public Cloud, it will appear in all image listings using an HP Helion Public Cloud Image API.
 You can exclude an image from the HP Helion Public Cloud management console by setting the `com.hp__1__image_lifecycle` property to `deprecated`.
 This will effectively deprecate the image for use by users of the management console.
 Use the following instructions to deprecate an image.

 **Note:** We require that you append `(deprecated)` to the image name so that other users can easily spot deprecated images when listing all images using the Glance or Nova client tools.